cirosantilli/x86-bare-metal-examples/about.md

 Another advantage is that it is easier to DRY up minimal examples (here done simply through `#include` and macros), which is much harder on progressive OS template tutorials, which tend to repeat big chunks of code between the examples.

+Using C or not is a hard choice.
+It does make it much easier to express higher level ideas, and gives portability.
+But in the end, it increases the complexity that one has to understand, so we've stayed away from it.

 ## Pre-requisites

 OS dev is one of the most insanely hard programming tasks a person can undertake, and will push your knowledge of several domains to the limit.